 In Krakow, the analyses of eggs from sites affected by industry in China, Kazakhstan, and Thailand were presented.
 "For example, pollution in the Thai province of Samut Sakhon is really critical, especially regarding dioxins," said Akarapon Teebthaisong from the Thai organization, EARTH.
 Concerning the study he presented to the scientific forum in Krakow, he made the following comments: “The commissioned analyses found high concentrations of these substances in eggs consumed by local populations.
 The pollution source in this area is a high number of small metal smelting and recycling plants where even electronic waste is often burned.”

 Thai experts, in cooperation with Arnika, warned about the situation in the last year, but no significant change has taken place yet.
 Now, the team hopes that the presentation of the investigation results on the international forum will help in solving the situation.
 "Even small children often live in the neighborhood of the polluting plants," added Petrlík.

 Dozens of presentations were given in the Dioxin 2018 conference, focusing on various problems connected with persistent organic pollutants, and also on the European Union plans for solving them.
 One of the sediment analyses showed that the occurrence of some of them (e.g. DDT) in nature is decreasing; however, the concentration of perfluorinated substances is still growing.

-This article was prepared and published as a part of the project “Increasing Transparency in Industrial Pollution Management through Citizen Science” funded by the European Union (EU) and co-funded by the Ministry of Foreign Affairs of the Czech Republic within the Framework of the Transition Promotion Programme – a financial assistance programme supporting democracy and human rights using the Czech Republic's experience with social transition and democratization.
+This article was prepared and published as part of the project “Increasing Transparency in Industrial Pollution Management through Citizen Science” funded by the European Union (EU) and co-funded by the Ministry of Foreign Affairs of the Czech Republic within the framework of the Transition Promotion Program - a financial assistance program supporting democracy and human rights using the Czech Republic's experience of social transition and democratization.